 Owner & Editor-in-Cape

 By day, David Molofsky is a mild-mannered American expat living in London working as a Product Development Executive managing RICS Recruit and Find a Surveyor.
 He uses his digital superpowers to improve UX and UI as well as design social media marketing and SEO strategies.
-David spends whatever time he’s not working on AP2HYC writing his upcoming debut novel, Syn.
+By night, David spends whatever time he’s not working on AP2HYC writing his upcoming debut novel, Syn.

 With degrees in screenwriting from both Vassar College in New York and the Central Film School of London, David has worked for film production companies in Hollywood, New York, and London assisting on pre-production and marketing for such films as Source Code, The Messenger, Middle of Nowhere, The King’s Speech, and Cairo Time.
 In addition to AP2HYC, David has previously written for ITProPortal, the BBC America blog, Anglophenia and the entertainment websites WhatCulture and WeGotThisCovered.

 Having been obsessed with Smallville at an age that was probably way too young to be watching Smallville, it’s no surprise that Silje has found herself happily immersed in the world of superheroes.
 2008’s, “Of course I’m seeing Iron Man this weekend,” quickly transformed into not missing a midnight showing of the latest superhero blockbuster and weekend binges of the newest Marvel shows on Netflix.
-While being a S.H.I.E.L.D. agent is her true job of choice, after graduating with a BA in English and Film Studies, Silje realized that the only thing more enjoyable than watching her favorite films and television shows is writing about th
+While being a S.H.I.E.L.D. agent is her true job of choice, after graduating with a BA in English and Film Studies, Silje realized that the only thing more enjoyable than watching her favorite films and television shows is writing about them.

 Katie Young is a writer, singer, and occasional zombie movie ‘supporting artiste’.
 She also works in kids’ TV but really wishes she were a rock star.
 She is the author of numerous short stories, and dark paranormal novel, The Other Lamb.
 An avid lover of TV and film, she has written for various e-zines, most recently Haddonfield Horror, The Cult Den, Film Debate, and A Place to Hang Your Cape.
 She is currently obsessed with twins, lightning, and circus performers.